Materials & Processes: Resin matrices for composites

 Polybutadiene resins offer good electrical properties and chemical resistance and have been used successfully as alternatives to epoxy in E-glass/epoxy composites typically used to mold thin-walled, glass-reinforced radomes.

-Benzoxazines, a subclass of phenolic resins, are formed by reacting a phenol with an aldehyde and an aromatic amine.
-Huntsman Advanced Materials (The Woodlands, Texas) and Henkel Corp.
-(Rocky Hill, Conn.) have both developed commercial benzoxazines for advan-ced composites and electronics applications.
-Another, lesser known resin class is phthalonitriles, originally developed by the U.S. Naval Research Laboratory for very high temperature applications.
-Commercialized by Eikos Inc. (Franklin, Mass.), phthalonitriles have service temperatures approaching 371°C/700°F and have been selected for high-temperature engine parts as well as submarine vessels.
+Another, but less well-known resin class is phthalonitriles, originally developed by the U.S. Naval Research Laboratory for very high-temperature applications.
+Commercialized by Eikos (Franklin, MA, US) phthalonitriles have service temperatures approaching 371°C and have been selected for high-temperature engine parts as well as submarine vessels.

 Also available in either form are polyimides (the thermoset form of which already has been described).
 In thermoplastic form, polyimide resin readily releases volatiles under heat and pressure, producing parts with fewer voids.